In these heady days of MoneyLaw, step back for a moment and consider the mood when London emerged from the financial crisis.

 As if to emphasise the point, London trainees are whisked away to New York at the start of their training contracts for a week-long orientation.
 Further London training sessions are streamed online all the way from the New York office, located across the road from longstanding client Goldman Sachs.
-S&C has close ties to the megabank.
-Goldman Sachs recently appointed a former SullCrom partner as co-general counsel.
+SullCrom has close ties to the megabank.
+Goldman Sachs recently appointed a former SullCrom partner as executive vice president.

-The links between at SullCrom and the higher echelons of the US establishment don’t stop there.
-The current Chairman of the US Securities and Exchange Commission was a SullCrom partner before being nominated by President Trump.
+The links between SullCrom and the higher echelons of the US establishment don’t stop there.
+The current chairman of the US Securities and Exchange Commission (SEC) was a SullCrom partner before being nominated by President Trump.

 Back to training contracts, which the firm started offering in 2013.
-SullCrom has since increased the size of this programme to six.
-And here is a fact: to date SullCron has retained all of its 18 trainees upon qualification.
+SullCrom has since increased the size of this programme to between six and eight.
 With such a small trainee intake, the firm does not yet have the extensive infrastructure in place to offer the sort of structured training associated with large UK firms.
 Although frequent, much of the instruction is done on an ad hoc basis by more senior colleagues, as and when they can fit it in.

 It’s worth noting that since 2017, the firm has attempted to improve its formal training by hiring a dedicated training supervisor.
 Like most US firms, trainees are expected to get stuck in and learn on the job.
-This small group – 12 trainees across two years – are given plenty of responsibility from the start.
+This small group are given plenty of responsibility from the start.

 As a result of the firm’s small trainee pool and high profile work, trainees can find themselves doing the job of associates at other firms.
-Trainees have been known to deal with clients and QC’s directly.
+“In addition to the normal diet of trainee work you are quite quickly given fairly stretching tasks which can be very stimulating,” comments one insider.
+Trainees have also been known to deal with clients and QC’s directly.
 The other side of this work is the unpredictable hours and weekend working that it necessitates.

 Furthermore, trainees can expect to have several partners and associates coming to them simultaneously with work.
 Those who can’t manage multiple deadlines should look elsewhere.

-Our trainee and junior lawyer survey shows that roughly half of S&C trainees have done an international secondment.
+A large chunk of S&C trainees do get to complete an international secondment.
 New York and Hong Kong are popular destinations.
 Although, beware that work demands can see placements shortened!
-One disappointed respondent said they were in “Hong Kong for 3 months, instead of the advertised 6 months.”
+One disappointed respondent said they were in “Hong Kong for three months, instead of the advertised six months.”

-The work/life balance is as you would expect for a US firm, with an average arrival time of 9:32am and an average leave time of 9:04pm.
-The firm offers free taxis homes for those that leave after 9pm.
+The work/life balance is as you would expect for a US firm.
+There is a silver lining, though, and the firm offers free taxis home for those that leave after 9pm.

-In terms of other perks, a cake trolley goes around the office every Tuesday and Thursday, and the firm provides lunch from the adjacent Pizza Express once a month.
+In terms of other perks, a cake trolley goes around the office every Tuesday and Thursday, we’re told, and the firm provides lunch from the adjacent Pizza Express once a month.
 Employees have access to a concierge service which is known for its ability to secure places at restaurants which are fully booked.
-From time to time, Sullivan & Cromwell also offers free tickets to music and sporting events.
+From time to time, SullCrom also offers free tickets to music and sporting events.